q-rapids/qrapids-eval/README.md

 ```

 ### projects/default/factors.properties
 The factors.properties file defines factors to compute along with their properties.
 Factors don't do sophisticated computations, they serve as a point for the aggregation of metric values.
 Factors are then aggregated into indicators, so they have to specify the indicators they are influencing along with the weights of the influence.
-The notation used is <factorid>.<propertyname> = <propertyvalue>.
+The notation used has to be read as *factorid.property=value* .

 + The *enabled* attribute enables/disables a factor (no records written for a factor when disabled)